elliewake/CPSC210project/README.md

 Tue Apr 02 20:28:24 PDT 2024
 Removed song: GoldenSlumbers.

+## Phase 4: Task 3
+There are a number of ways in which my application could be refactored in order to improve the design.
+First, I would split the PlaylistApp class into multiple subclasses.
+This would greatly increase cohesion and make the code easier to read.

+Another change I would consider making is implementing a Singleton design pattern applied to the Playlist class.
+This would make it so that there can only ever be one instance of a Playlist, which may simplify the design and improve clarity.
+However, this would be a tradeoff as there could not be multiple users each with their own distinct Playlist.

 *Citations:*

 - *JsonSerializationDemo used as reference for Json classes and method implementation.*